higson-io/telco-configurator/README.md

 #or (regarding to docker version)
 docker compose up
 ```
-* By default, Hyperon Studio will be available at: [host]:38080/hyperon/app
+* By default, Higson Studio will be available at: [host]:38080/higson/app
 * By default, Demo application will be available at: [host]:48080/telco-configurator

 ## Studio Configuration